atsign-foundation/at_demos/sshnp_docker_demo/README.md

 Each directory contains:

 - `keys/` where you store your `.atKeys`, copide to Docker container
-- `db.sh` docker build shell script (copies root Dockerfile)
+- `docker-build.sh` docker build shell script (copies root Dockerfile)

+Each directory, there will be a generated file at some point during this tutorial:
-- `.startup.sh` script copied to Docker container
+- `.startup.sh` script copied to Docker container, used to run the corresponding binary (sshnp, sshnpd, sshrvd)
+- `Dockerfile` dockerfile copied from the root Dockerfile

 ## The Dockerfile